God is our refuge and strength, a very present help in trouble.

 (Psalm 46:1 KJV)

 Martin Luther (1483-1546) led the Protestant Reformation.
-He was greatly involved in restoring worship to the German church in which the congregation would be able to sing in their language, rather than Latin.
+He was greatly involved in restoring worship to the German church, in which the congregation could sing in their native language rather than Latin.
 Luther wrote nearly forty hymns, many of which he composed not only the words but also the music.

 A bulwark never failing;